tetrapod00/godot-docs/contributing/development/configuring_an_ide/rider.rst

 Compiling and debugging the project
 -----------------------------------
 Rider comes with a built-in debugger that can be used to debug the Godot project.
-You can launch the debugger by pressing the **Debug** icon at the top of the screen, this only works for the Project manager, if you want to debug the editor, you need to configure the debugger first.
+You can launch the debugger by pressing the :btn:`Debug` icon at the top of the screen, this only works for the Project manager, if you want to debug the editor, you need to configure the debugger first.

 .. figure:: img/rider_run_debug.webp